ietf-wg-masque/draft-ietf-masque-connect-ip/draft-age-masque-connect-ip.md

 * If the IP Version and IP Protocol of A and B are both equal, the End IP Address of A MUST be strictly lesser than the Start IP Address of B.

+If an endpoint received a ROUTE_ADVERTISEMENT capsule that does not meet these requirements, it MUST abort the stream.

 # Transmitting IP Packets using HTTP Datagrams {#packet-handling}

 IP packets are sent using HTTP Datagrams {{!I-D.ietf-masque-h3-datagram}}.
 The